 Take a walk.

-Going for a walk is one of my favorite things to do especially when I need a reset or mental health break.
+Going for a walk is one of my favorite things to do especially when I need a reset or mental health break this is also beneficial for your digital wellbeing.
 Over the winter we did two walks a day, no matter the weather, sans phones.
 It was really nice and a great way to connect with nature regularly.

 Set time limits for apps.

 Admittedly I’ve only done this for Instagram, but it’s the app I spend the most time on.
 I set a daily limit of one hour for the app (through my iPhone settings).
 When I first started doing it I was shocked at how quickly an hour went by.
+Addicting apps, especially social media apps can suck you in and you completely lose track of how much time you have spent on them.
 Being on social media and IG in particular is a pretty significant part of my job, and honestly this has been challenging.
 Even if I don’t always stick to the time limit I like being aware of how much time I’m spending on it.
 It makes me much more mindful of how I spend my time on there.

 Use “Do Not Disturb”

 This feature is for iPhone users (there may be a similar option for Android).
 In your settings you can use Do Not Disturb, to silence calls, alerts, and notifications that you get while your device is locked.
+This will turn off all notifications so you can focus on your work, family, friends or sleep.
 You can also schedule Do Not Disturb for specific timeframes and allow calls from certain people.
+You will end up spending less time on your phone without distractions or disruptions.

 Delete unused apps.